-Welcome to Year 7 & 8 at Mount Evelyn Christian School!
+Welcome to Year 9 at Mount Evelyn Christian School!
 I am so pleased that we get to be a part of your school journey.
-All of your teachers and administration staff look forward to helping you transition smoothly into Secondary school.
+All of your teachers and administration staff look forward being a part of your learning journey this year.
 You are so valued and important to us, and it's an absolute privilege to be able to teach you.